Category Archives: Canning

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 I was wrong!
 One more recipe, since there were just a few lemons left over.
 I made Lemon Extract!
-I remembered a wonderful Lemon Poppyseed Bread recipe an online friend of mine gave me (I don’t have permission to post it here) and my lack of the necessary ingredient Lemon Extract.
+I remembered a wonderful Lemon Poppy-seed Bread recipe an online friend of mine gave me (I don’t have permission to post it here) and my lack of the necessary ingredient Lemon Extract.
 So, I made some!

 Lemon Extract

-Either use a vegetable peeler, sharp knife, or cheese grater to remove the zest off the lemons (ensure there is no pith, or it will make this bitter).
-Chop the zest, place in a sterilized pint mason jar, and pour vodka into jar.
-Place the cap and ring on the jar and leave for two weeks (shaking occasionally).
-Strain into a dark colored bottle.
+1. Use a vegetable peeler, sharp knife, or cheese grater to remove the zest off the lemons (ensure there is no pith, or it will make this bitter).

 This should keep for about a year or more if you store in a cool, dark place.